Login

 5. Plan Your Lighting Areas

-Planning lighting areas depends on space and expertise, but here are basic positions to use in a small stage:
+Planning lighting areas depends on the available space and expertise, but here are some basic positions to consider for a small stage:

-• Front Light: Front of house lights at a 45-degree angle ensure faces are well lit, eliminating shadows.
+• Front Light: Front-of-house lights positioned at a 45-degree angle ensure faces are well lit, minimizing shadows.

-• Side Light: Used to accent body sides, particularly effective in dance.
+• Side Light: Used to accentuate body sides, particularly effective in dance.

-• High Side Light: Highlights head, neck, and shoulders, usually placed at a 30-60 degree overhead angle.
+• High Side Light: Highlights the head, neck, and shoulders, usually positioned at a 30-60 degree overhead angle.

 • Back Light: Separates the performer from the background, adding depth.